greenmtnboy/fundiverse/docs/src/about/index.md

 Fundiverse attempts to capture the best qualities of index funds - low fees, broad diversification, ease of use - while allowing you to customize your portfolio to your values and beliefs.
 It's the middle ground between picking stocks and picking the entire market.

-::: tip
+::: warning
 Fundiverse does not provide investment advice.
-It is a tool to help you build a portfolio that reflects your values and beliefs.
-All stock selections are your own.
+It is a tool to help those with investing knowledge build a portfolio that reflects their values and beliefs.
+Do not invest what you cannot afford to lose.
+All investment decisions are your own.
 :::

 ## What